 At almost any pool, you can expect a partially shaded kiddie splash pool, a shallow non-swimmer pool, a deep lap pool, lots of grass, a playground, and a restaurant.
 If you have a Zurich summer badi pass, you can get into any Zurich city pool (both indoor and outdoor) not just the one where you bought the pass.
 All of these pools have very limited metered parking, so it’s better to take public transport if you can.
 I’d recommend the following outdoor pools:

 Heuried – big water slide in addition to the regular stuff

 Allenmoos – big water slide in addition to the regular stuff

 Letzigraben – The non-swimmer pool has a graduated entry, like a beach, ideal for little kids.
 It also has lots of sprays and fountains in the non-swimmer pool (not just the kiddie splash pool), so it’s fun for older kids too.

-Here are my other nearby favorites not on the Zurich pass:
+Here are my other favorite pools near Zurich (not on the Zurich badi pass):

 Fohrbach Zollikon – Everyone loves this pool.
 It has both indoor and outdoor pools, a big water slide, a big pirate ship with a slide, lots of sprays, etc. Parking is easy and free.

 Schwimmendbad Geren, Birmensdorf – This is a new favorite.
 I love that it has a playground and sand pit right next to the kiddie pool.
 So as a mom, you can stay in one place and monitor your kids across the various entertainments.
 The big pool has a water slide and diving boards to entertain older kids.
 Parking is easy and free but on a busy weekend, you might have a park in the overflow lot and walk a bit.